patdavid/fnndsc/README.md

 #### Scan/Study Class Example

-Fire up an example of a study class with some methods to demonstrate the base object to present to the rest of the app.
+Fire up an example of a study class with some methods to demonstrate the base object to present to the rest of an app.

 ### Notes on existing data